spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

   * `switch` -      Switch your active Palette project.

-## `virtual-cluster`
+## Virtual Cluster

-You can use the `virtual-cluster` command to manage virtual cluster resources.
+You can use the `virtual-cluster` subcommand to manage virtual cluster resources.
 Below is a list of all the supported subcommands you can use.
 Use the `--help` flag to learn more about each subcommand.

   <br />